Joints are places in your body where two bones come together, such as your wrists, elbows, shoulders, hips, knees, and ankles.

 How do doctors treat pain in many joints?

 Doctors will treat the disorder that causes your joint pain.
-For example, if you have an autoimmune disorder Autoimmune Diseases "Auto" is a medical term for "self."
-The immune system is your body's defense system.
+For example, if you have an autoimmune disorder Autoimmune Diseases The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system usually attacks invading bacteria, viruses... read more (when your body's immune system causes the body to attack its own tissues), you may need medicine to calm down your immune system Overview of the Immune System The immune system is your body's defense system.
+The immune system usually attacks invading bacteria, viruses, and cancer cells.
+With an autoimmune... read more (when your body's immune system causes the body to attack its own tissues), you may need medicine to calm down your immune system Overview of the Immune System The immune system is your body's defense system.
 It helps protect you from illness and infection.
 The immune system's job is to attack things that don’t belong in your body, including: Germs... read more .

 Doctors may also treat your joint pain with: